The State

 Abstract

-IntroductionThere is an approach to the issues of industrial and economic expansion called the theory of developmental state, which seems to have similarities with the Reza Shah Regime in some of its components.
-This perspective has been repeatedly used in Iran to explain the industrial situation of ...
+Extended AbstractIntroductionThe theory of developmental state is an approach to industrial and economic development that shares certain features with the policies of Reza Shah’s regime in Iran.
+This perspective has often been used in Iran to explain the industrial trajectories of the Asian Tigers, ...
 Read More

 Political Thought